Meet7773/fitness-app/README.md

     }
   }
 }

+Publish the new rules.

+How to Run
+Start the development server:

+npm start

+Open http://localhost:3000 to view it in your browser.

+部署 (Deployment)
-Publish the new rules.How to RunStart the development server:npm start Open http://localhost:3000 to view it in your browser.部署 (Deployment)This app is configured for easy deployment on Vercel.
-Simply import your GitHub repository into Vercel and add the same environment variables from your .env.local file to the Vercel project settings.🛠️ Technologies UsedReact: A JavaScript library for building user interfaces.Firebase: Used for authentication, real-time database (Firestore), and hosting.Tailwind CSS: A utility-first CSS framework for rapid UI development.Lucide React: Beautiful and consistent icons.Generated by Gemini at Surat, Gujarat, India on Wednesday, June 18, 2025.
+This app is configured for easy deployment on Vercel.
+Simply import your GitHub repository into Vercel and add the same environment variables from your .env.local file to the Vercel project settings.

+🛠️ Technologies Used
+React: A JavaScript library for building user interfaces.

+Firebase: Used for authentication, real-time database (Firestore), and hosting.

+Tailwind CSS: A utility-first CSS framework for rapid UI development.

+Lucide React: Beautiful and consistent icons.

+Generated by Gemini at Surat, Gujarat, India on Wednesday, June 18, 2025.